Strengths Based Educators and Students at NECC

 There are multiple ways to access Strengths training at NECC.
 Through our Center for Professional Development you can request a workshop, a facilitator for your team, a consultant in your classroom and Strengths codes for employees or students.

 Who are the trained facilitators at NECC and where did they get their training?

 There are trained facilitators on campus.
-Several people received training from Gallup while others received training from DeAnna Murphy of Strengths Discovery. (read about the workshop.)
+Several people received training from Gallup.
 Whatever your needs are, we will find the right person for you to connect with.

-For more information, contact Sharon McManus of Professional Development, at Smcmanus@necc.mass.edu
+For more information, contact Sharon McManus, Director of Professional Development, at Smcmanus@necc.mass.edu

-For information on StrengthsQuest through Gallup or Strengths Discovery, visit the following links:
+For information on StrengthsQuest through Gallup, visit the following link: